-pCODR EXPERT REVIEW COMMITTEE (pERC) INITIAL RECOMMENDATION The pan-Canadian Oncology Drug Review (pCODR) was established by Canada's provincial and territorial Ministries of Health (with the exception of Quebec) to assess cancer drug therapies and make recommendations to guide drug-funding decisions.
+pCODR EXPERT REVIEW COMMITTEE (pERC) FINAL RECOMMENDATION

+The pan-Canadian Oncology Drug Review (pCODR) was established by Canada's provincial and territorial Ministries of Health (with the exception of Quebec) to assess cancer drug therapies and make recommendations to guide drug-funding decisions.
 The pCODR process brings consistency and clarity to the cancer drug assessment process by looking at clinical evidence, cost-effectiveness and patient perspectives.

-Providing Feedback on this Initial Recommendation Taking into consideration feedback from eligible stakeholders, the pERC will make a Final Recommendation.
-Feedback must be provided in accordance with pCODR Procedures, which are available on the pCODR website.
-The Final Recommendation will be posted on the pCODR website once available, and will supersede this Initial Recommendation.
+pERC Final Recommendation This pERC Final Recommendation is based on a reconsideration of the Initial Recommendation and feedback from eligible stakeholders.
+This pERC Final Recommendation supersedes the pERC Initial Recommendation.
 Drug:

+Ibrutinib (Imbruvica)

-Ibrutinib (Imbruvica) Submitted Funding Request:
+Submitted Funding Request:

-For the treatment of patients with chronic lymphocytic leukemia (CLL) or small lymphocytic lymphoma (SLL) with or without deletion 17p who have received at least one prior therapy and are not considered appropriate for treatment or retreatment with a purine analog (e.g., fludarabine) Submitted By:
+For the treatment of patients with chronic lymphocytic leukemia (CLL) or small lymphocytic lymphoma (SLL) with or without deletion 17p who have received at least one prior therapy and are not considered appropriate for treatment or re-treatment with a purine analog (e.g., fludarabine)

-Janssen Inc.

-Manufactured By:
+Submitted By: Manufactured By:

-Janssen Inc.
+Janssen Inc. Janssen Inc.

-NOC Date:

-November 17, 2014 Submission Date:
+NOC Date: Submission Date:

-August 15, 2014 Initial Recommendation Issued:
+November 17, 2014 August 15, 2014

+Initial Recommendation: Final Recommendation:

+January 9, 2015 March 5, 2015

+PERC RECOMMENDATION

-January 9, 2015 PERC RECOMMENDATION The pCODR Expert Review Committee (pERC) recommends funding ibrutinib (Imbruvica) conditional on the cost-effectiveness being improved to an acceptable level.
-Funding should be for patients with chronic lymphocytic leukemia (CLL)/small lymphocytic lymphoma (SLL) with or without del(17)p who have received at least one prior therapy and are considered inappropriate for treatment or retreatment with a fludarabine-based regimen.
+The pCODR Expert Review Committee (pERC) recommends funding ibrutinib (Imbruvica) conditional on the cost-effectiveness being improved to an acceptable level.
+Funding should be for patients with chronic lymphocytic leukemia (CLL)/small lymphocytic lymphoma (SLL) who have received at least one prior therapy and are considered inappropriate for treatment or retreatment with a fludarabine-based regimen.
 The Committee was satisfied that there is a net clinical benefit of ibrutinib based upon a meaningful improvement in progression-free survival, and one year overall survival rate compared to ofatumumab, and high patient need for effective treatments.
 However, the Committee noted that ibrutinib could not be considered cost-effective at the submitted price and the resulting Economic Guidance Panel's range of estimated incremental cost-effectiveness ratios.

 POTENTIAL NEXT STEPS FOR STAKEHOLDERS Pricing Arrangements to Improve Cost-effectiveness Given that pERC was satisfied that there is a net clinical benefit of ibrutinib in patients with relapsed and/or refractory chronic lymphocytic leukemia (CLL)/small lymphocytic lymphoma (SLL), jurisdictions may want to consider pricing arrangements and/or cost structures that would improve the cost-effectiveness of ibrutinib to an acceptable level.
 Tumour groups to help develop guidelines on appropriate definition of refractory disease pERC noted that patients developing refractory disease may have a long period of progression-free survival from the time of first line treatment to progression. pERC considered that the definition of refractory disease used in the pivotal trial for ibrutinib involved a prolonged period (disease progression after a progression free interval of 3 years) and may not reflect the common clinical practice in Canada. pERC agreed that a definition for refractory disease, based upon input from provincial tumour groups, would be helpful in determining clinically reasonable eligibility parameters for ibrutinib.
-2
+Expansion in scope of review pERC acknowledged that the submitter's funding request and Health Canada (HC) approved indication for ibrutinib differ in that the HC approved indication includes first line patients with del(17)p mutation.
+The scope of the current review, however, only covered patients who have relapsed on at least one previous line of therapy. pERC was, therefore, unable to comment on the use of ibrutinib in the first line del(17p) mutation patient population. pERC agreed that a recommendation in the first line setting would require a submission with supportive clinical and economic information.